-Children under 18 should only be vaccinated with one of 3 recommended Quadrivalent Vaccines.
-Quadrivalent means that the vaccine immunises against four influenza strains (two influenza A strains and two B strains).
+Children and adults under 65 should be vaccinated with one of the appropriate Quadrivalent Vaccines.
+Quadrivalent means that the vaccine immunises against four influenza strains (two A strains and two B strains).
 See the table below for the available options:

 Is the flu vaccine safe for children?

 Flu vaccines are safe and children worldwide have been vaccinated against the flu for many years.

 What about flu vaccine and febrile convulsions in children?
 Febrile convulsions (fever related seizures or fits) after flu vaccination are rare.
 By comparison, the flu virus itself is a major cause of febrile convulsions in young children.
 In a recent study from Europe, the flu virus accounted for 10 per cent of all hospitalisations among children during flu season and 1 in 5 of the children admitted with flu had a febrile convulsion.

 See HealthyWA for more info.